|Pete Garcia making Pan De Campo|

 Mix all the ingredients together in a large bowl.
 After thoroughly mixing, allow the dough to rest for 20 minutes.
 If using a 14" inch dutch oven, pinch off enough dough to roll out a 12" inch circle that is about 1/4" inch thick.
 The dough should be 2" inches smaller than the dutch oven being used, such as 8" inch dough for 10" inch Dutch Oven.
 10" inch dough for 12" inch Dutch Oven.

 Danny's secret to good Pan De Campo is keeping a watchful eye on the bread checking it after about 5 minutes and flipping it like a pancake to ensure even cooking to a golden brown.
+He also lifts the whole oven and turns it 180 degrees on the bottom coals to ensure even heating during the cooking process.

 This recipe will yield 8 12" inch rolled dough and can be served with honey, jellies and butter on it like a biscuit or for a more sophisticated taste, you can dip in flavored olive oils for a superb and unique taste.